-- For assignments you are expected to use the late coupon system for any minor absences.
+- Assignments: For assignments you are expected to use the late coupon system for any minor absences.
 It is your responsibility to manage your late coupons to ensure you have enough remaining for any unforeseen circumstances and not use them unnecessarily.
-You will be expected to use all of your late coupons before any special considerations are given. - If insufficient late coupons remain or your absence would last longer than 3 days past the due date, you are required to submit documentation in support of your absence to academic counseling of your home faculty.
-This documentation must cover the correct range of time before the assignment due date. - For quizzes you are expected to complete the quiz early and not wait until the last day the quiz is open to complete the quiz.
+You will be expected to use all of your late coupons before any special considerations are given. - If insufficient late coupons remain or your absence would last longer than 4 days past the due date, you are required to submit documentation in support of your absence to academic counseling of your home faculty.
+This documentation must cover the correct range of time before the assignment due date.
+Note that instructors, are unable to view medical documentation, as such it must be sent to academic counseling. - Quizzes: For quizzes you are expected to complete the quiz early and not wait until the last day the quiz is open to complete the quiz.
 This should allow for any minor unforeseen absences.
+For absences of more than a day during the time the quiz is open, you must submit documentation in support of your absence to academic counseling of your home faculty.
+Note that instructors, are unable to view medical documentation, as such it must be sent to academic counseling. - As you are allowed to resubmit each quiz once, technical difficulties will only be considered if they occur on both attempts of the quiz.
+Technical difficulties must have had a significant impact on both attempts, be documented by the student, out of the control of the student taking the quiz, and reported to the course instructor immediately to be eligible for accommodation.
+No consideration will be given if technical issues are reported more than 12 hours after the quiz or no documentation of the technical issue was produced (this is the student's responsibility). - The accommodation for an approved quiz absence for which the deadline has passed, is moving the weight of the quiz to the final exam. - Participation: Students are expected to complete the assigned participation activities in the week they are assigned.
+To allow for unforeseen circumstances and minor absences, no penalty will be given for failing to complete the activity in the week it was assigned so long as it is completed for the participation deadlines (as given in the Participation section of this document).
+As such, special consideration will only be given for a participation activity if the absence overlaps with the week in which the activity was assigned, and this absence reasonably prevents the student for meeting the relevant participation deadline (June 14th for Weeks 1 to 5 and July 26th for weeks 6 to 12).

-For absences of more than a day during the time the quiz is open, you must submit documentation in support of your absence to academic counseling of your home faculty. - For participation points, you may make up any missed activities by posting on the course forums (see the participation section of this document for details).
-For absences longer than two weeks constitutively you must submit documentation in support of your absence to academic counseling of your home faculty. - For all cases, you are required to submit your documentation as soon as you are able to do so. - For medical documentation you are required to submit a Student Medical Certificate (SMC) signed by a licensed medical practitioner to academic counselling.
+- Medical Documentation: For medical absences, you are required to submit your documentation as soon as you are able to do so to academic counselling for your home faculty. - For medical documentation you are required to submit a Student Medical Certificate (SMC) signed by a licensed medical practitioner.
 Your professor can not receive any medical documentation, this must be sent to and approved by academic counseling for your home faculty. - For all cases where a consideration request is submitted to academic counseling you must follow up with the course instructor via e-mail within 24 hours of the end of the period covered or sooner.
 If you fail to do this, no accommodation will be granted.